Kudo510/ConstructionStageClassification/README.md

 Construction stages classification

 ## Dataset
 The dataset consists of 4 cameras.
-Each camera captures 10 sequences/structures such as each sequence has 87 timestamps However, not all of these images are labelled.
-The ones without labels will be removed from data loader
+Each camera captures 10 sequences (structures) such as each sequence has 87 timestamps However, not all of these images are labelled.
+The ones without labels will be removed from dataset

 ## Splitting dataset
 Generally, we can split them in ratio of 6-2-2 or 8-1-1.
 In this assigment, I want to use the latter approach since I believe that we'd have too few images for training if applying 6-2-2.